 Skip navigation

-McArdle syndrome is the inability to break down glycogen.
-Glycogen is an important source of energy that is stored in muscle tissue.
+Type V (five) glycogen storage disease (GSD V) is a rare inherited condition in which the body is not able to break down glycogen.
+Glycogen is an important source of energy that is stored in all tissues, especially in the muscles and liver.

 Causes

-McArdle syndrome is caused by a defect in a gene that makes an enzyme called glycogen phosphorylase.
+GSD V is caused by a flaw in the gene that makes an enzyme called muscle glycogen phosphorylase.
 As a result, the body cannot break down glycogen in the muscles.

-The disease is an autosomal recessive genetic disorder.
-This means that you get a copy of the defective gene from both parents.
-A person who gets a defective gene from only one parent usually does not develop this syndrome.
-A family history of McArdle syndrome increases the risk.
+GSD V is an autosomal recessive genetic disorder.
+This means to have the disorder, you must receive a copy of the nonworking gene from both parents.
+A person who receives a nonworking gene from only one parent usually does not develop this syndrome.
+A family history of GSD V increases the risk.

 Symptoms